Areas of Interest

 - (2009) Kathleen McNutt and Gregory P. Marchildon.
 Think Tanks and the Web: Measuring Visibility and Influence.
 Canadian Public Policy.
 35(2):219-236.

 - (2009) Kathleen McNutt and Sara Hawryluk.
-Gender and the Climate Change Agenda in Alexandra Dobrowolsky, ed.
-Women and Public Policy in Canada: Recent Trends.
+Women and Climate Change Policy: Integrating Gender into the Agenda in Women and Public Policy in Canada: Recent Trends.
+Alexandra Dobrowolsky, ed.
 Toronto: Oxford University Press.
 Pp. 107-124.

 - (2009) Kathleen McNutt.
 Citizen Engagement through Online Consultation A Comment on Public Involvement and E-Consultation: A New Era of Democratic Governance in Canada.
 Montreal, IRPP.

 - (2008) Kathleen McNutt and Meaghan Carey.
-Canadian E-Government: Purpose and Practice.
+Canadian Digital Government.
 Regina, SK.: The Saskatchewan Institute of Public Policy.

 - JSGS 806 Public Policy Analysis